 - Instructional support for students in programs at the A Quinn Jones Center.

 - Coordination and instructional support for students in the Department of Juvenile Justice programs located at the Pace Center for Girls, AMIKids, Alachua Regional Detention Center and Alachua Academy.

 - Facilitate Parent and Family Engagement Activities through individual school/center sites.

 What Families Should Know About Title I

-Title I, Part A is a federal grant program designed to give educational assistance to ensure all that all children meet our student achievement standards.
-School programs use evidence based instructional strategies and implement family engagement activities.
+Title I, Part A is a federal grant program designed to give educational assistance to ensure that all children meet our student achievement standards.
+School programs use evidence-based instructional strategies and implement family engagement activities.
 Title I is dedicated to involving home and school, working together, to improve the educational opportunities for all students by helping them: